Loan Amortization Schedule Calculator – Complete EMI Repayment Table & Chart

 verified

-Reducing Balance
+Reducing Balance Method

-💡 7 Smart Amortization Strategies
+💡 7 Smart Amortization Strategies to Save Money on Your Loan

 1. Prepay Early, Prepay Often

-2. Make One Extra EMI Per Year
+2. Aim for One Extra EMI Payment Per Year

-3. Round Up Your EMI
+3. Consistently Round Up Your EMI

-4. Refinance When Rates Drop
+4. Refinance Your Loan When Interest Rates Drop

-5. Understand the "Tipping Point"
+5. Understand the "Tipping Point" of Your Loan

-6. Use Windfall Gains for Prepayment
+6. Utilize Windfall Gains for Prepayment

-7. Check for Prepayment Penalty
+7. Always Check for Prepayment Penalties

 ❓ Frequently Asked Questions: Loan Amortization Schedule